rmartinho/flamingdangerzone/_posts/cxx11/2013-02-11-to-sfinae-or-not-to-sfinae.markdown

 `std::is_integral` derives from `std::true_type` or from `std::false_type`
 depending on whether the type is integral or not.
 The `f_impl` overloads take one of those types as argument and that's how overload resolution picks the right one.
-This may appears to do the same one can do with SFINAE, but it doesn't.
+This may appear to do the same one can do with SFINAE, but it doesn't.
 It does something that is similar but at times not appropriate, as we will see later.